space connect logo

 It comes after Space Command in 2023 formally shifted from operating within the Air Force to being within the ADF’s Joint Capabilities Group – a move designed to increase the sector’s importance to the wider military.

-“To meet the demands of the evolving space domain, Defence will soon begin targeted recruitment and training for highly specialised roles to grow its existing space workforce across areas including satellite communications and operations, position, navigation and timing, intelligence and surveillance,” said Defence.
+“To meet the demands of the evolving space domain, Defence will soon begin targeted recruitment and training for highly specialised roles to grow its existing space workforce across areas, including satellite communications and operations, position, navigation and timing, intelligence and surveillance,” Defence said.

 “Beyond the technical edge, an Australian Defence Force career in space operations will offer some truly extraordinary opportunities.